fpagliughi/sockpp/README.md

 If you're using this library, tweet at me or send me a message, and let me know how you're using it.
 I'm always curious to see where it winds up!

+## Unrelased Features in this Branch

+- Secure Socket Support
+    - [PR #17](https://github.com/fpagliughi/sockpp/pull/17) was (finally!) merged and updated.
+    - New support added for _OpenSSL_.

 ## New in v0.8.1

 This release attempts to fix some of the outstanding build issues on Windows with MSVC and resolve some old issues and PR commits.